Icy Cold Temperatures and Breezy Weather Saturday

 Sunny and a bit milder Sunday

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- Icy conditions will continue across much of the region today, with lingering clouds, scattered flurries and gusty winds.
-Look for highs only reaching the lower to middle 20′s.
-If you plan to head out to the Festival Of Trees Parade, be sure to bundle up as wind chills will dip into the lower teens.
-We’ll transitions to clear skies tonight with lows in the teens, then sunshine for Sunday with milder readings in the 30′s.
-Expect a gradual warming trend as we had through the upcoming week, with temperatures eventually reaching the 40′s and 50′s through Thanksgiving.
-It will be a lot colder for Black Friday.
+(KWQC) -- Icy conditions will continue across much of the region this afternoon, with lingering clouds, scattered flurries and gusty winds.
+Look for highs only reaching the middle 20′s to near 30 degrees, then falling through this afternoon.
+Blustery winds will produce wind chills in the upper single digits to the lower teens.
+We’ll transition to clear skies tonight with lows in the teens (wind chills near zero to single digits), then sunshine for Sunday with milder readings in the 30′s.
+Expect a gradual warming trend as we head through the upcoming week, with temperatures eventually reaching the 40′s to low 50′s through Thanksgiving.
+It will be a lot colder for Black Friday, with highs in the 30′s.

-TODAY: Mostly cloudy and blustery with flurries, mainly this morning.
-Partly sunny this afternoon.
-High: 27°.
+TODAY: Mostly cloudy and blustery with flurries this afternoon.
+High: 30°, then falling.
 Wind: NW 10-20+ mph.
-Wind chill in the teens.
+Wind chills in the teens.

 TONIGHT: Clear, windy and cold.
 Low: 12°.
 Wind: W 10-20+ mph.
 Wind chills in the single digits.